adambard/learnxinyminutes-docs/javascript.html.markdown

 a lot of the basic syntax will already be familiar.
 Despite this, and despite the similarity in name, JavaScript's object model is significantly different to Java's.

+Note: The current version of the ECMAScript standard (the language specification that JavaScript implements) is ECMAScript 6 and introduces major updates to the language while being backwards compatible.
+The implementation of these features in major JavaScript engines is underway now.

 ```js
 // Single-line comments start with two slashes.